Julia Trotzki

 Add tequila, triple sec, grapefruit juice, lime juice, and optional agave syrup with ice into the shaker.Tap the rosemary:

 Gently press the rosemary sprig between your hands to release the essential oils.
-Add to the shaker.Shake:
+Add it to the shaker.Shake:

 Garnish with a small sprig of rosemary.